mbevand/covid19-age-stratified-ifr/README.md

 | 1.274  | 1.311 | 1.605 | 2.247 | 1.283 | Japan |
 | ------- | ------ | ------ | ----- | ------- | ------ |
 | ENE-COV | US_CDC | Verity | Levin | Iceland | Region |

+Note that in addition to countries, there are rows for each continent and for the world.

 ## Findings